MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 you need to add some of these APIs and system services to the container. since the container can't access them in the host operating system (part of the isolation provided by containers).
 To do so, you use a base image (package) that includes the operating system APIs and services that your app relies upon.
 These are shown in the diagram above inside the container as *Services*.
 For example, you could use a base image that includes Windows Server Nano Server, a streamlined version of Windows, but we'll talk more about base images in a little bit.
 -->

-This is in contrast to virtual machines, which require a complete operating system inside the virtual machine--including the kernel, as shown in this diagram.
+This is in contrast to virtual machines (VMs), which run a complete operating system inside the virtual machine--including the kernel, as shown in this diagram.

 *Create a VM diagram here:*